 Bukittinggi (in Indonesian known as “High hill”) is the 2nd biggest city in West Sumatra island.
-From Padang airport it ~ 2,3 hours by bus.
+From Padang airport, it ~ 2,3 hours by bus.
 The road through hills so a bit tortuous.
-The town has hilly contour with small hills and valleys where possible to find ascending and descending roads and stairs for pedestrians.
+The town has a hilly contour with small hills and valleys where possible to find ascending and descending roads and stairs for pedestrians.

 So the main touristic objects to visit in Bukittinggi:

 Located on side of The Silent Canyon (“Sianok Canyon”) where possible to see a beautiful view of the canyon with mountain Singgalang as background.
 You can see here a lot of wild monkeys.
 It’s a place to have a nice walk or have a picnic.
 As well you can find here a Japanese tunnel (“Lobang Jepang”).
 It was made by the Indonesian people during World War II as a bunker for the Japanese military in 1942.